Ukrainians in Kuban: Ukrainian settlement

 The lands settled by the Ukrainians were known as the Lands of the Black Sea Host.
 40 kurin settlements were allowed, which were not only administrative units, but encompassed specific territories.
 Settlers from Ukraine founded a town which became known as Yekaterinodar.
 In 1860 the Kuban oblast was formed.

-After the February Revolution of 1905 a temporary Kuban Military government was formed.
+After the February Revolution of 1917 a temporary Kuban Military government was formed.
 Two sides struggled to obtain supremacy: a pro-Ukrainian and a pro-Russian faction.
 The pro-Ukrainian faction supported autonomy for Kuban and the formation of a Union with Ukraine.
 Also Ukrainian cultural life flowered.
 Ukrainian-language schools opened and 6 newspapers began to publish in Ukrainian.
-In May 1918 a delegation headed by the head of the Kuban Rada M. Riabovol visited Kiev.
+In May 1918 a delegation headed by the head of the Kuban Rada M. Riabovol visited Kyiv.
 Diplomatic ties were announced between the Kuban People's Republic and the Ukrainian People's Republic.

 To cement its hold in Kuban, the Soviet government allowed a period of Ukrainianisation in the 1920s where Ukrainian cultural life was allowed to flourish.
 This was suddenly and brutally stopped in 1929, in an era known in Ukraine as the Executed Renaissance, and escalated in 1932, exacerbated by the events of Holodomor.

 Ukrainization was effectively outlawed in 1932.
 Specifically, the December 14, 1932 decree "On Grain Collection in Ukraine, North Caucasus and the Western Oblasts" by the VKP(b) Central Committee and USSR Sovnarkom stated that Ukrainization in certain areas was carried out formally, in a "non-Bolshevik" way, which provided the "bourgeois-nationalist elements" with a legal cover for organizing their anti-Soviet resistance.